codingjoe/django-pictures/README.md

 Unless you really care that your images hold of if you hold your UHD phone very close to your eyeballs, you should be fine, serving at the default `1x` and `2x` densities.

+### Migrations

+Django doesn't support file field migrations, but we do.
+You can simply auto create the migration and replace Django's `AlterField` operation with `AlterPictureField`.
+That's it.

+You can follow [the example][migration] in our test app, to see how it works.

+[migration]: tests/testapp/migrations/0002_alter_profile_picture.py